TollyVellis/Netflix_visualisation/README.md

 # Netflix_visualisation

-Netflix stock price analysis and visualisation
+Here is my code and presentation for the Netflix analysis project.